 If you want to expand your business into a new country or region, you need to ask yourself if you are you up to the challenge.
 You not only need the ability to reach out to new audiences, but in order to achieve long-term success you must also keep them engaged.
-Successful marketing on a global scale is easier said than done.
+Successfully creating a Marketing Strategy for a New Market is easier said than done.

 Meeting the Needs of the Global Customer

 Access to information and on-demand services continues to increase around the world, making it an increasingly complex task for brands to satisfy the needs of their targeted audiences.
 A large percentage of consumers are likely to discontinue a relationship with a brand if they are bombarded with irrelevant information, ads, or promotions.
 So, if your brand misses the mark, instead of collecting a click, you will instead likely get an unsubscribe.

 Optimizing Your Marketing Strategy